Aleppo Pepper, Mediterranean (Crushed)

 Named after the city of Aleppo, this popular spice is used on everything from kabobs to grilled vegetables.
 Indeed, nearly all dishes get a small sprinkling of aleppo pepper.
 Unlike more common red chile flakes, aleppo peppers are much milder.
 In addition, these peppers are sometimes cured in salt before they’re dried.
 The result is a slightly salty pepper flake with the flavor of raisins, prunes, and sun-dried tomatoes.
 The heat level is also more subtle, but still possess a pleasantly slow burn.
 We encourage you to keep aleppo pepper in a spare shaker at the table.
 Perfect for finishing off pizza, mashed potatoes, or for giving a bit of kick to soups.

-Mediterranean style aleppo has much less spice than those grown in the Middle East due to the more temperate climate producing happier and healthier chiles.
+Crushed Mediterranean Aleppo pepper flakes have much less spice than those grown in the Middle East due to the more temperate climate producing happier and healthier chiles.
 In contrast, you’ll find the Mediterranean variety far fruitier.
 This pepper is the perfect all purpose chile flake for appetizers, pizzas, and meze.
 Use this in place of black pepper for a while and see if you ever go back.

 |Basic Preparation||Ready to use as is, no preparation required.|